aaaandrea/ExchangerRanger/README.md

   - Begin ReactNative implementation (all)

 ### Phase 3: Develop visualizations and work on trade logic
-  - Groundwork on ReactNative components and generating powerful visualizations
+  - Groundwork on ReactNative components
   - Leaderboard logic
   - Game logic